 If your child is prone to losing/breaking things, you can’t go wrong with stocking up on dollar store calculators for a buck.

-If you hit a party supply stores, you’ll easily spend $200 outfitting your classroom with decorations, calendars, reward stickers, posters, and educational aids.
+If you’re a teacher, there’s no better place for classroom decor than the dollar store.
+If you hit a party supply store, you’ll easily spend over $100 outfitting your classroom with decorations, calendars, reward stickers, posters, and educational aids.